-When you visit to a webpage or the homepage of a website, instead of loading the page, you receive an error that reads This site is not secure – Error code: DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID in Windows 10 on Microsoft Edge, Internet Explorer 11, Google Chrome or Mozilla Firefox.
-Here’s some simple explanations to the error and what you can do to get rid of it.
+When you visit a webpage or the homepage of a website, instead of loading the page, you receive an error that reads This site is not secure – Error code: DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID in Microsoft Edge, Internet Explorer, Google Chrome or Mozilla Firefox on Windows 11 or Windows 10.
+This guide explains what the error indicates and what you can do to get rid of it.

 What is error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID?

 To fix the issue, first you will have to know what this error is about.
 Whenever you see This site is not secure error regardless of what error code you receive, it implies that there is an issue with the website’s certificate if the website is running HTTPS.

 If you are particularly getting DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID error code in Windows 11/10, it could mean a few things.

 - The website’s certificate cannot be recognized by your browser.